 This two piece set from Carter’s boasts a fleece lined hood for snugly soft warmth, and adjustable wrist cuffs and leg gators to help create a barrier against the elements.
-In sizes 12mos all the way up to kids size 7 and up this suit will be great for bigger toddlers who are starting to play in the snow for longer periods of time.
+In sizes 12mos all the way up to kids size 7 and up this suit has sizes that are great for bigger toddlers who are starting to play in the snow for longer periods of time.
 It’s also nice to have the separate winter jacket for days when kids just need a jacket and no snow pants.

 These snow bib overalls need to be paired with a winter jacket, but the adjustable shoulder straps and and elastic side gussets allow for a custom fit that will grow with you child.
 The pant legs haves scuff guards and a reinforced hem at the ankle so they will stand up to daily or heavy use.

 Arctic Quest has highly rated two-piece snowsuit and jacket sets for toddlers.
 These snowsuits are very cute and the attention to detail goes beyond the outer appearance: the jackets are fitted and has a soft plush hood liner and fitted wrist cuffs, while the snow pants have a zip front and adjustable shoulder straps.

 Tips for Getting Your Child Ready to Play in the Snow:

 - Have them try to use the potty before getting ready.

 - Dress them in layers, with a moisture wicking layer of clothing next to their skin (For snug, non-cotton warmth we recommend Hocosa of Switzerland brand).

 - Put a complete under layer on including socks before the snowsuit with boots and mittens going on last.